dcurrie/nim-bbtree/README.md

 are no longer any program references to it.
 When insertions or deletions to the tree are made, we attempt to reuse as much of the old structure as possible.

-Because the BBTree is never mutated all library functions that operate on it are Nim `func`s.
+Because the BBTree is never mutated all library functions that operate on it are Nim `func` -- no side effects.
-A BBTree may be shared across threads safely (though updates in one thread will not be visible in another until the modified tree is shared).
+A BBTree may be shared across threads safely (though updates in one thread will not be visible in another until the modified tree is shared once again).

 ## BBTree Credits